mbrengel/yarix/README.md

 pip install -r requirements.txt mkdir -p data/idx data/samples
 ```
-For a different linux distribution you probably need to adapt the first line to your package manager and environment.The above instructions create a virtual python environment called `YarIx` that needs to be activated as demonstrated so that `YarIx` can be used.
+For a different linux distribution you probably need to adapt the first line to your package manager and environment.
+The above instructions create a virtual python environment called `YarIx` that needs to be activated as demonstrated so that `YarIx` can be used.

 # Overview
 After the previous step, the top directory should contain the following files: